Connect with others who understand.

 • Copper — Beef liver, oysters, unsweetened chocolate, potatoes, shiitake mushrooms, and cashews

-If you have food restrictions or follow an eating pattern that omits certain food groups (such as veganism or a gluten-free diet), you could consider meeting with a registered dietitian to assess your intake and screen for deficiencies that may be affecting your skin or overall health.
+If you have food restrictions or follow an eating pattern that omits certain food groups (such as a plant-based or a gluten-free diet), you could consider meeting with a registered dietitian to assess your intake and screen for deficiencies that may be affecting your skin or overall health.
 You may also consider taking a basic multivitamin to help fill in the gaps in your diet.

 Talk With Others Who Understand

 MyVitiligoTeam is the social network for people with vitiligo and their loved ones.
-More than 10,000 members come together to ask questions, give advice, and share their stories with others who understand life with vitiligo.
+More than 13,000 members come together to ask questions, give advice, and share their stories with others who understand life with vitiligo.

-In partnership with the Global Vitiligo Foundation, which strives to improve the quality of life for individuals with vitiligo through education, research, clinical care, and community support
+In partnership with the Global Vitiligo Foundation, which strives to improve the quality of life for individuals with vitiligo through education, research, clinical care, and community support.

 All updates must be accompanied by text or a picture.